1st International Workshop on Federated Learning for Wireless Edge Artificial Intelligence (FedEdgeAI)

 Keynote Speakers

-Dr. José Cano Reyes
+Dr. José Cano

-Dr. José Cano Reyes
+Dr. José Cano

-Senior Lecturer (Associate Professor) in School of Computing Science at University of Glasgow, UK.
+Associate Professor in School of Computing Science at University of Glasgow, UK.

 Dr. Edoardo Prezioso